 The Drought is Taking Its Toll

-- No Interest Loans for a variety of household items
+- help you to apply for a No Interest Loan for a variety of household items

-- Referrals to partner organisations supplying food and water for livestock
+- make referrals to partner organisations supplying food and water for livestock

-- Referrals to an extensive network of other providers to cover all areas of need.
+- make referrals to an extensive network of other providers to cover all areas of need.

-If you would like to find out more information on the DCSI or Vinnies direct drought relief programs, please call 13 18 12.
+If you would like to access our support, or just want a bit more information, please call 13 18 12.

 “My wife and I have been coping with drought conditions since 2011.
 We’re not ones to ask for help but it’s gotten to a point where we decided we needed to accept some assistance from Vinnies.”

 Since 2011, Ben has had to sell off all his cattle and change to farming sheep and goats as a means to better survive the drought conditions.

 After rupturing one of his eyes, Ben has been unable to complete all the farm work he was previously responsible for, with his wife needing to step in to get it done.
 This has created further financial and emotional stress.